Enhancing Low-Precision Sampling via Stochastic Gradient Hamiltonian Monte Carlo: Experiments

-\paragraph{Block Floating Point} We also consider the block floating point (BFP) representation adopted with deep models, which causes less quantization error and thus performances better compared with fixed point representation~\citep{song2018computation}.
-By using BFP, the performance of all low-precision methods improves over fixed point representation.
+\paragraph{Block Floating Point} We also consider the block floating point (BFP) representation adopted with deep models, which causes less quantization error and thus performs better compared with fixed point representation~\citep{song2018computation}. {Given sufficient iterations, the performance differences between SGHMC/SGLD and SGHMCLP-F/SGLDLP-F almost disappear.
+As illustrated in plot b) of Figure \ref{fig:cifar100_curve}, SGHMCLP-F outperforms full-precision SGLD in block floating point low-precision format.} By using BFP, the performance of all low-precision methods improves over fixed point representation.
 The na\"ive SGHMCLP-L outperforms the na\"ive SGLDLP-L $0.82\% $.
 Moreover, the na\"ive SGHMCLP-L achieves comparable results with the VC SGLDLP-L method, and SGHMCLP-L can save more computation resources since the variance-corrected quantization function would need to sample an additional categorical random vector $\rvc \in \R^d$ at each iteration.
 Let $\Var_{\rvx}^{sgld} = 2\eta$ denote the variance added by overdamped Langevin dynamics in \eqref{eq:sgld}.
 For most deep learning tasks, a small step size is preferred, and thus there is a large chance that $\Var_{\rvx}^{sgld} \leq \Delta^2/4$ in which case we recommend running the na\"ive SGHMCLP-L to achieve comparable accuracy and save more computation resources.

 \paragraph{Expected Calibration Error} To study the model calibration of low-precision SGHMC, we further report the results of expected calibration error (ECE)~\citep{guo2017calibration} in Table~\ref{tab:ECE_lowfull} and \ref{tab:ECE_lowlow}.
 We observe that sometimes SGLDLP-L and SGLDLP-F achieve a lower ECE than the full-precision SGLD counterpart, implying that the corresponding sample distributions deviate from the true target posterior.
 We conjecture that it is caused by the implicit regularization effect of the operator $Q_W$.
 On the other hand, we observe that SGHMCLP-F and SGHMCLP-L have almost the same ECE as full-precision SGHMC in CIFAR-10, showing that low-precision arithmetic does not degrade the calibration ability of SGHMC.
 In the CIFAR-100 dataset, HMC-based low-precision algorithms outperform their SGLD counterparts, especially SGHMCLP-F, which outperforms SGLDLP-F around $1.4 \%$ in fixed point representation for the CIFAR-100 task.
 For the low-precision gradient a ccumulators method, SGHMCLP-L and VC SGHMCLP-L achieve comparable or better ECE with SGLDLP-L and VC SGLDLP-L and dramatically outperform low-precision SGD.